Mark Garnier: 4th term as MP (2019–2024)

 At the 2019 general election, Garnier was again re-elected with an increased vote share of 65.2% and an increased majority of 21,413.

 In July 2020, Garnier was selected as chair of the Committees on Arms Export Controls.
 The committee examines export licensing decisions, such as the decision to resume exports to Saudi Arabia.
 Private Eye reported that, in 2018, Garnier had taken a 5-day trip to the kingdom, with Saudi Arabia paying the £7,000 cost.

 In August 2021, former Carshalton and Wallington Liberal Democrat MP Tom Brake, now Director of Unlock Democracy, wrote to Chris Bryant MP, the Chair of the Commons Select Committee on Standards, to examine the dual roles of those MPs who sit on APPGs while also having paid appointments in the sectors of interest of the APPG.
 In October 2021, Bryant announced a new "wide-ranging" inquiry into APPGs and into the rules regulations governing these unofficial parliamentary groups.

 In November 2021, Sky News political reporter Sophie Morris reported how Garnier had spoken in the Commons on 22 separate occasions since November 2019, and in three of those appearances had urged fellow MPs to give more support to the space sector.
 Garnier has urged the adoption of a "three-point strategy" that would enable the UK to have a "cohesive and coherent space policy."

 Garnier was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for political and public service.

 5th term as MP (2024–)

 At the 2024 general election, Garnier was again re-elected, with a decreased vote share of 32.1% and a decreased majority of 812.
+He subsequently became Shadow Minister for Energy Security and Net Zero under Rishi Sunak in July 2024.
+After the election of Kemi Badenoch as leader, he was appointed Shadow Economic Secretary to the Treasury in November 2024, and Shadow Minister for Work and Pensions in July 2025.